 For more information about the Square Customer Directory, see Manage Your Customer Directory Online.

-Square does not support batch and serial managed items.
+- Square doesn't support batch and serial managed items.

-Non-completed orders (such as order-ahead orders or shipment orders) are not considered closed and are not synchronized with Square.
+- Non-completed orders (such as order-ahead orders or shipment orders) aren't considered closed and aren't synchronized with Square.

 Square integrations are under active development, with new features and capabilities continually added.
 Your Square account manager will provide you with relevant updates for your integration.

 Adding a Square payments extension allows you to accept payments directly from invoices or customer records within your ERP system.
 The Square Payments Extension is available for Microsoft Dynamics 365 Business Central.

 - Add a card on file to a customer record and easily charge that card for new orders.

 - Accept in-person payments from a Square Terminal device.

 - Accept payments and prepayments on posted or unposted sales invoices.

 To determine whether Square Bridge or an ERP payments extension is right for your business, see Get Started with Square Bridge.